MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-surrogate-rwformat.md

 ms.assetid: e4acf38c-ec61-411a-bec1-388106202881
 title: com:Format (in SurrogateServer/Class, child of com:ReadWritable)
-description: Specifies the file format an application can read and write (activate as).
+description: Specifies the file format an application can read and write (activate as) (in SurrogateServer/Class).

 ms.date: 03/29/2017
 ms.topic: reference